code-computerlove/structured-engineering-coaching/06-clean-code/06-clean-code.md

 >
 > -- Kent Beck

-There are no new ideas.
-But the same ones have been discovered dozens of times over the decades.
+It's often said that, "there are no new ideas".
+But in our discipline the same ones are discovered regularly.
 The main advances in computer languages are generally user friendliness.

 ## Learn multiple languages

-If all you have is a hammer then every problem looks like an an abstract factory interface needing a concrete implementation to be late dispatched in via an IoC framework.
+If all you have is a hammer, then every problem looks like an an abstract factory interface needing a concrete implementation to be late dispatched in via an IoC framework.

-Learn different paradigms and try something non-"C style".
+Learn different paradigms and learn something non-"C style".

 ```fsharp
 module String = // Module to make C# string extensions work more like F#